jakub-bochenski/tyk-docs/tyk-docs/content/tyk-cloud/tyk-cloud-mdcb-supported-versions.md

 ## Introduction

-This page list down the supported MDCB version for hybrid setup
+This page lists the supported MDCB version for hybrid setup

 | Dashboard | Gateway | MDCB   |
 | --------- | ------- | ------ |